WHAT TO DO IN 1 DAY IN VATICAN CITY

-Another top place to visit in Vatican City is the Gallery of Maps.
-This is also part of the Vatican Museums where you’ll find the two walls of a long hallway frescoed with topographical maps of Italy.
+Another top place to visit in Vatican City is the Gallery of Maps – here you’ll find the two walls of a long hallway frescoed with topographical maps of Italy.

 The hallway is bright and beautiful and the maps are truly gorgeous (if only about 80% accurate).
 It has a different feel than the rest of the Vatican Museum and allows one to appreciate a different type of art.
 This has been one of the most stunning places in Vatican City.